-There is a rehearsal in the afternoon on concert days, and all choir members are expected to attend.
+There is a rehearsal in the afternoon on concert days at the concert venue, and all choir members are expected to attend.

 How can a new person join?

-Email Choir Secretary Judith Arber on [email protected] or phone her on 07814 468504, or just come along to any rehearsal to try the choirs out.
+Email Choir Secretary (Judith Arber) on [email protected] or phone her on 07814 468504, or just come along to any rehearsal to try the choir out.

 Who runs the choirs?

-The choirs are part of Cleveland Philharmonic Choir and are run by a committee of singers from CPC, helped by the parents of choir members.
+The choir is part of Cleveland Philharmonic Choir and is run by a committee of singers from CPC, helped by the parents of choir members.